-If you are using a free SSL certificate from certbot, probably you are tired of the manual renewal.
+If you are using a free SSL/TLS certificate from Certbot, probably you are tired of the manual renewal.
 Here I’m going to show you how to automate the process of creating a cron job that will automatically renew the expired certificates.

 Step 1.
 Navigate to the